doxeylab/learn-genomics-in-linux/task2/README.md

 ![#1589F0](https://placehold.it/15/1589F0/000000?text=+) Q16) Why are there vertical black lines in the middle of predicted ORFs?

-* Quite artemis and change your Artemis 'Options' to better reflect the source of this genome.
+* Quit artemis and change your artemis 'Options' to better reflect the source of this genome.

 ![#1589F0](https://placehold.it/15/1589F0/000000?text=+) Q17) Does this correct the issues above?
 Paste a screenshot.